IreMav/WRtool/README.md

 _clusters_plots.py_
 It produces and saves plots of weather regimes' patterns.

+## How to run:
+Only the first time before using it on a different system you need:
+- To create the environment cdms2 from the environment.yml file:

+`conda env create -f environment.yml`

+`conda list`
+- To compile ctool.so and ctp.so modules in cluster_fortran folder:

+`f2py --fcompiler=gfortran --f90flags="-fopenmp" -lgomp -c -m ctp cluster_toolkit_parallel.f90 only: clus_sig_p`

+`f2py --fcompiler=gfortran -c -m ctool cluster_toolkit.f90 only: clus_opt adran1 gausts tsstat`
+- To run the tool you need to modify the inputCLUS_tool.sh with correct paths and parameters, and then launch CLUS_tool.sh First you need to run the tool for the reference data (like observations), in order to have the output needed to compare model data to observations.
+Then you can run the tool for your model data.

 ## References:
 Dawson, Andrew, and T. N. Palmer.
 "Simulating weather regimes: Impact of model resolution and stochastic parameterization."
 Climate Dynamics 44, no. 7-8 (2015): 2177-2193.